ElexemSDdR/valen.dots/README.md

 # After type it, open the file and add the next lines at the end of the file
 mkdir ($nu.data-dir | path join "vendor/autoload")
 starship init nu | save -f ($nu.data-dir | path join "vendor/autoload/starship.nu")

+# To activate on fish add the next line to the end of the config.fish file (it could be on ~/.config/fish/config.fish)
+starship init fish | source
 ```
 And starship is now activate and in use.